ry05/dataswissknife/README.md

 ## Description
 *Are you a data science beginner who wishes you had access to a tool that would help you watch data science in action **without writing code**?
 Or are you someone who understands the importance of data in your business, **but lack the technical grounding to code**?
 Or are you an expert-level researcher or data scientist who just wishes to do some preliminary analysis or build baseline models **without having to spend time writing code**?*

 If you fall into any of these categories, the DataSwissKnife project(abbreviated as DSK) will be of help to you.
 DSK is software that has been built with the purpose of aiding anybody who is familiar with necessary domain knowledge to do preliminary data science.
-The term **"domain knowledge"** signifies the relevant information a given user has with respect to the dataset he or she analysing.
+The term **"domain knowledge"** signifies the relevant information a given user has with respect to the dataset he or she is analysing.
 The kinds of information a user needs to know about their the concerned dataset include:

 * What is the data about?
 Why is the data being analysed?
 * What features does the dataset contain?
 What are the expected data types of these features(i.e numerical or non-numerical)?